backstage/backstage/packages/core-components/api-report.md

 // @public (undocumented)
 export function SideBarPageContent(props: PropsWithChildren<{}>): JSX.Element;

-// Warning: (ae-missing-release-tag) "SidebarPageContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const SidebarPageContext: React_2.Context<SidebarPageContextType>;

 // Warning: (ae-missing-release-tag) "SidebarPageContextType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)